-Once upon a time, Peter New was not an actor.
+Once upon a time, Peter was not an actor.
 He wanted to be, but a lot of people said he couldn’t do it.

-For instance: this one time Peter was in some Irish bar in downtown Vancouver, Canada where he was born and raised (in the city, not the bar), and some guy said his eyes were too far apart for him to be in the movies.
+This one time Peter was in some Irish bar in downtown Vancouver, Canada where he was born and raised (in the city, not the bar), and some guy said his eyes were too far apart for him to be in the movies.

 Since then he has accumulated more than 100 film, television and voice credits.
 Peter still imagines that guy trolling Irish bars and spoiling for fights because he’s so mad that he was so wrong about Peter’s pupillary distance.

 Peter New’s versatility has led him to roles as diverse as Whaleboy (who speaks only in whalesong) in The Legend of Bonefish’s Whaleboy, to Kevin the Bald Gay Wolfman (who is measured and English) in The Granger Brothers’ Crazy Dracula Spring Break Weekend, to his Leo Award Nominated work as Donald Dirk (who is an angry, pervy pornographer) in Aaron Houston’s hilarious Sunflower Hour, to Paul the Liar/Marriage Counselor (a sad sack who can’t hold down a job) in Robson Arms and The Woodman (Pinocchio as a full grown man) in Woodman.